 Alongside computer systems maintenance, businesses can benefit from taking a regular look at their IT policies, procedures and documentation.
 And yes, although this may not sound fun, it's one of those jobs that can prevent major headaches in the future.

 Basic IT maintenance

-Basic IT maintenance ('housekeeping') should include archiving old material, deleting redundant files to free up space and defragmenting hard drives so things can be accessed more quickly.
+Basic IT maintenance ('housekeeping') should include archiving old material, uninstalling unused apps and deleting redundant files to free up space.

 As you'd expect, failing to perform tasks like these is unlikely to lead to immediate disaster.
 However, neglecting them for long periods can cause niggly problems, slow systems and a create shortage of space for new files.
 And as anyone who has to wait an age for their computer to switch on every morning will tell you, when small issues are neglected, they become big ones.